michaeljseiter/mux.sh/content/about.md

 ### Purpose

-mux is where I build in the open — a playground for projects, tools, and ideas that help me think out loud and sharpen my craft.
+mux is where I build in the open.
+It's a playground for projects, tools, and ideas that help me think out loud and sharpen my craft.

 Some of these projects are experiments.
 Others are growing into something bigger… maybe 😅.
 All of them are fueled by curiosity.

 ### Who am I?

-I'm Michael J. Seiter — a web developer with a love for well-crafted interfaces and a growing appetite for backend systems.
+I'm Michael J. Seiter, a web developer with a love for well-crafted interfaces and a passion for exploring both new and classic technologies.

-After years focused on the frontend, I’ve been digging deeper into the stack to understand how the pieces connect — and how to build better systems end to end.
+After years focused on the frontend, I've been digging deeper into the stack to understand how the pieces connect and how to build better systems end to end.

 I started mux to document the process of building dev tools, reflect on what I’m learning, and share what sticks.